mymatt/Technical-Test/TEST2.md

     --uid "${UID}" \
     "${USER}"
 ```
-- In second stage, which is built on an “empty” scratch image, we copy the users and groups from our first builder stage
+- In the second stage, which is built on an “empty” scratch image, we copy the users and groups from our first builder stage
 ```
 COPY --from=builder /etc/passwd /etc/passwd
 COPY --from=builder /etc/group /etc/group